scitran/client/Installation.md

     stFlywheelSDK('install');

 That command downloads the toolbox from the web and installs it as an Add-On toolbox.
-You can verify the toolbox using
+You can verify that the toolbox was installed using

     status = stFlywheelSDK('verify')